MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/includes/ATCHDE/delivery-reminder-terms-levels-text-setup.md

 4. Choose the **OK** button.

-## To add delivery reminder levels to a delivery reminder term
+## <a name="to-add-delivery-reminder-levels-to-a-delivery-reminder-term"></a>To add delivery reminder levels to a delivery reminder term

 1. On the **Delivery Reminder Terms** page, select the delivery reminder term for which you want to set up levels, and then choose the **Levels** action.
 2. Choose the **New** action.